kyegomez/swarms/docs/swarms/models/base_llm.md

 ## 9. Conclusion <a name="conclusion"></a>

-The Language Model Interface (`AbstractLLM`) is a versatile framework for working with language models.
+The Language Model Interface (`BaseLLM`) is a versatile framework for working with language models.
 Whether you're using pre-trained models or developing your own, this interface provides a consistent and extensible foundation.
 By following the provided guidelines and examples, you can integrate and customize language models for various natural language processing tasks.